GoogleCloudPlatform/dotnet-migration-sample/README.md

 If you want to first test the .NET Framework web application in a Windows container on GKE, refer to the [GKE tutorial](GKE.md).

 ## Migrate

+If you want to skip the steps for migrating the .NET Framework web application to a .NET 5 web application, and instead only deploy the fully migrated .NET 5 web application, perform the following four steps:
+1. Checkout the `main` branch:
+    ```bash
+    git checkout main
+    ```
+1. Create a file named `appsettings.Development.json` in the `ContosoUniversity` folder and copy the content from the `appsettings.json` file to the new file.

+1. [Add your connection string](#add-a-connection-string-to-appsettings) to the `appsettings.Development.json` file.

+1. Skip to [testing the .NET 5 version](#test-the-net-5-version).
+You don't need to make any code modifications or create any of the configuration files, as all the changes are already included in the `main` branch.

 In this section, you use the [.NET Upgrade Assistant](https://dotnet.microsoft.com/platform/upgrade-assistant/) to automate some steps of the migration to .NET 5.
 This will get you about 80% of the way there for this tutorial application.
 This automation is also a good starting point for most .NET Framework to .NET 5 upgrades.